fboerncke/alexa-apl-document-link/README.md

 What did work definitely in my experiments was to retrigger a "**Build Model**".
 After doing this I always saw my changes.

+For APLA the docs say clearly:

+> Update your skill to use a linked document

+> After creating the APLA document in the authoring tool, you must build your skill in the the Alexa developer console to activate the reference.
+You must also rebuild the skill if you edit and save the reference doc for the changes to go live in production.

+However I did not find such a remark regarding APL when using document links.

 ## Working from the command line (ask V2)

 What happens when you clone your skill using ask V2?